EVaillant/toolsbox/doc/pool_benchmark.md

   _segment linear_ is full lockfree (acquire / release) and support multi acquire and release in same time.

-* segment tree (old and v2) : it is very closed to _segment linear_ is is a tree of segment
+* segment tree (old and v2) : it is very closed to _segment linear_ but is is a tree of segment :

   ```c++
   struct node